willcwelch/nd-twitter-bot/README.md

 ```

 ## WeatherBot Credentials
-MySQL and WSI require credentials.
-To add them, create a file named `config.js` in the weatherbot directory with the following format:
+To add your MySQL and WSI credentials, create a file named `config.js` in the weatherbot directory with the following format:

 ```
 exports.config = {